-Statement of Finding No. 3: Resolution No. 1 (1993) Committee Conclusions on Grand Council & 25% Voter Approval Requirement because a Grand Council was not called and a two year period of deliberation was not provided.
+Statement of Finding No. 3: Resolution No. 1 (1993) Committee Conclusions on Grand Council & 25% Voter Approval Requirement

 In 1993, an Investigating Committee concluded that the 1986 adoption and ratification of the current Charter and Governing Document was invalid because the approval requirement in place under Chapter 207 had not been fulfilled.
 See, Transcript Eastern Band of Cherokee Indians Special Council Proceedings, December 13, 1993, pp. 9-19.